 Little Fire Ant Program

-The BIISC LFA community support program is intended to help community members work together to address the impacts of little fire ants (LFA) on our island.
-Our goal is to provide the information and guidance residents need to effectively control LFA in their neighborhoods.
-For all interested communities, the program begins with a Community Information Session (CIS).
-After this session, organized neighborhoods may qualify for a Hand-on Demonstration.
+The BIISC LFA community support program helps community members work together to address the impacts of little fire ants (LFA) on our island.
+We provide the information and guidance residents need to effectively control LFA in their neighborhoods.
+For large community groups, a Community Information Session (CIS).
+Small groups (hui) of organized neighbors may qualify for a Hand-on Demonstration.
 Both are grant-funded and offered to communities free of charge.

 LFA Community Information Session (CIS)